NativeScript/firebase/packages/firebase-firestore/README.md

 ### Read Data

 Cloud Firestore gives you the ability to read the value of a collection or a document.
-This can be a one-time read, or provided by real-time updates when the data within a query changes.
+This can be a one-time read or a read that occurs whenever the data within a query changes.

 #### One-time read

-To read a collection or document once, call the Query.get or DocumentReference.get methods.
-In the below example a FutureBuilder is used to help manage the state of the request:
+To read a collection or document once, call the Query.get or DocumentReference.get methods, for a collection or document respectively.

 ```ts
 import { firebase } from '@nativescript/firebase-core';